Student Research

-At UMass Amherst, there are boundless opportunities for undergraduate students to get involved in research and scholarship in any field of interest.
-Whether working in a faculty lab, participating in a summer program, or exploring opportunities beyond the bounds of campus, UMass helps students find the best option to take their learning to the next level.
+At UMass Amherst, you’ll find ample opportunities, top facilities, and unparalleled support to get involved in research and scholarship in any field of interest.
+Whether it’s working in a faculty lab, participating in a summer program, or exploring opportunities beyond the bounds of campus, UMass can help you find the best option to take your learning to the next level.

-What is a research institution and why should I attend one as an undergraduate?
+What is a research university and why should I attend one as an undergraduate?

-Simply put, a research institution is a university that holds research as core to its mission.
+Simply put, a research university is a university that holds research as core to its mission.

-UMass Amherst is the No. 1 public research university in New England in non-medical research and development (R&D) expenditures, and holds the highest Carnegie Classification as a doctoral university with "very high research activity."
+UMass Amherst is the No. 1 public research university in New England in non-medical research and development (R&D) expenditures, and holds the highest Carnegie Classification as an R1 university with "Very High Research Spending and Doctorate Production."
 Faculty members across all disciplines are dedicated to conducting original and impactful research.
 For undergraduates at UMass Amherst, this means there are ample opportunities to learn from faculty with cutting-edge knowledge and to get involved in hands-on research and scholarship.
 You’ll also have access to world-class research facilities, like labs and libraries, that allow you to dive deeply into topics you’re interested in.

 Undergraduates Making a Difference Through Research